background

 Every post-sales operation should be driven by data-based insights, unlike traditional strategies that hinged more on NPS surveys and direct feedback, both incomplete techniques with inherited disadvantages.
 More on this later.

-Feel the pulse and track your customers’ sentiment.
+Feel the pulse and track your customers’ sentiments.
 Client-vendor engagement and communication patterns should also be monitored, along with product or service usage trends.
 Promptly react to every key signal.
-For example, if a customer sent a few discouraging emails and service/product usage has decreased – it’s clear a red flag you must address, even if it’s just a 10% drop that seems insignificant.
+For example, if a customer sent a few discouraging emails and service/product usage has decreased – it’s clear that there is a red flag you must address, even if it’s just a 10% drop that seems insignificant.

 1. Align Internally and Externally